January 7, 2021

 Students who have access to a personal device are being asked to use their own device for learning.
 This will enable schools to work with other students who do not have access to devices to provide support.

-School principals and teachers will work with students who do not have access to a device at home to support them in their learning while away from class.
+School principal and teachers will work with students who do not have access to a device at home to support them in their learning while away from class.

 If a student is not able to access the internet while learning away from class, teachers will work with students to ensure they are able to complete their work in other ways.